 What it lacks in quantity, Old Key West makes up for with quality, especially in the table service restaurant category.

 That headliner table service location is known as Olivia’s Café.
 We had both breakfast and dinner here and loved them both.
-We’ll have a more detailed review of both meals coming soon, but for now, we’ll say our food here was way above our expectations.
+You can read more about those meals here in our Olivia’s Café review, but for now, we’ll say our food here was way above our expectations.
 Olivia’s Café is the type of restaurant you go to, even if you aren’t staying at the resort.
 It’s that good.
 Even breakfast, which is notoriously ho-hum at Disney World, was excellent at Olivia’s Café.

 Good’s Food to Go is the counter service location at the resort.
 It has an assortment of entrees for breakfast and lunch/dinner available.
 We only had breakfast here and enjoyed that, but wouldn’t characterize it as anything overly notable.
 There is no indoor seating here.
 It’s a window where you order your food and take it with you.
 There are picnic tables right next to the building where you can sit and enjoy your meal.